thomasp85/fiery/README.md

 # Create a New App
 app <- Fire$new()

-# Setup the data everytime it starts
+# Setup the data every time it starts
 app$on('start', function(server, ...) {
     server$set_data('visits', 0)
     server$set_data('cycles', 0)